ratulalahy/intro_to_swe/projects/milestone-4.md

 - Apply patterns only to solve identified problems; simpler code is often better.
 - Review for over-engineering: If a pattern adds more complexity than value, reconsider.
 - Test pattern integrations incrementally to maintain functionality.
-- Update Zenhub issues as features are implemented.
+- Update GitHub Project board as features are implemented.
 ---